photopensieve/photopensieve.github.io/_posts/2025-01-24-egypt-history-part2.md

-# Ancient Egypt - The Afterlife
+# Ancient Egypt - Tombs, Mummies, and the Journey to Eternity

 ![](/img/book-of-the-dead.jpeg)